jimratliff/GenoMac-system/README.md

 - USER_CONFIGURER periodically runs the GenoMac-system Hypervisor to (a) use Homebrew to update apps and install/remove any apps that have been added/removed from the specified lists of desired Homebrew apps and (b) to re-implement and/or implement any desired changes in system-scoped preferences.
 - Every user periodically runs the GenoMac-user Hypervisor to (a) re-implement and/or (b) implement any desired changes in user-scoped preferences.

+## Settings up a new Mac

-## The initial bootstrapping GenoMac-system process
+### The initial bootstrapping GenoMac-system process
 - [Make sure you’re logged into the USER_CONFIGURER account](#make-sure-youre-logged-into-the-user_configurer-account)
 - [Establish shared textual connection to communicate text back and forth with other devices](#establish-shared-textual-connection-to-communicate-text-back-and-forth-with-other-devices)
 - [Grant Terminal full-disk access and then launch it](#grant-terminal-full-disk-access-and-then-launch-it)
 - [Manually install Homebrew](#manually-install-homebrew)
 - [Clone this repo to `~/.genomac-system`](#clone-this-repo-to-genomac-system)
 - [Iteratively run the Hypervisor until completion](#iteratively-run-the-hypervisor-until-completion)
-### Make sure you’re logged into the USER_CONFIGURER account
+#### Make sure you’re logged into the USER_CONFIGURER account
 Make sure you’re logged into the USER_CONFIGURER account, *not* into the USER_VANILLA account.
-### Establish shared textual connection to communicate text back and forth with other devices
+#### Establish shared textual connection to communicate text back and forth with other devices
 Open a Google Docs document to be used as/if needed for real-time exchange of text, error messages, etc., between the target Mac and other devices.
 - In Safari
   - sign into my standard Google account: